Patients betrayed: Malaysian Medical Council Protects its Own

 In Tajrid’s case, as reported by Sentinel on 27 December 2019, the complaint against the Prince Court Medical Centre doctors was being overseen by employees of Dr Chong Su-Lin, the former Prince Court CEO.
 If any of the doctors were to be found guilty of practicing without proper consent, Chong Su-Lin could face criminal charges as the manager of the facility in which the malpractice took place.

-Despite this conflict, Chong’s three employees – Victor Lim, Alexius Delilkan and Kew Siang Tong, who are all employed by the International Medical University (IMU), have refused to step down.
+Despite this conflict, three employees –*Victor Lim, Alexius Delilkan and Kew Siang Tong, who are all employed by the International Medical University (IMU), have refused to step down.
 Chong is now the CEO of IMU Healthcare and part of senior management.

 Investigating committee members habitually ignore standing orders and are rarely, if ever, held to account.
 Former MMC President Mohd Ismail Merican highlighted this habitual refusal to recuse themselves in cases of conflict of interest.

-Note: *This article has been edited to correct the name of Dr. Victor Lim and to note that Victor Lim, Alexius Delilkan and Kiew Siang were employees of International Medical University prior to the arrival of Dr Chong Su-lin.